Her Campus Logo Her Campus Logo

 UWindsor '27

 Lara Najem is a writer at the University of Windsor's chapter of Her Campus.
-Her articles mainly focus on media and culture.
-Lara is in her 1st year at the University of Windsor, pursuing a major in Behaviour, Cognition and Neuroscience with a minor in French.
+Her articles mainly focus on media, culture and student life.
+Lara is in her 2nd year at the University of Windsor, pursuing a major in Behaviour, Cognition and Neuroscience with a minor in French.
 With a strong interest in mental health and the brain, she hopes to pursue a career in clinical psychology.
-Alongside being a member of HerCampus, Lara is a member of the BCNSA (the association of neuroscience students) and the Women in Science Club.
+Alongside being a member of HerCampus, Lara is the Secretary of the Club Richelieu Chapitre Jeunesse and one of the Faculty Reps for the Psychology Student's Association.
 Outside of school, Lara is an avid reader, lover of music and video essay enjoyer.